SamyChikhi/SamyChikhi.github.io/content/authors/admin/_index.md

     url: https://incc-paris.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include brain-computer interface (neurofeedback) utilizing electrical brain activity (EEG), human performance, and more generally, meta-science.
+bio: ''

 # Interests to show in About widget
 interests:
-  - Neurofeedback
+  - Brain-computer interface
-  - Cognitive performance and enhancement
+  - Cognitive performance
-  - Brain oscillations
+  - EEG activity
   - Meta-science

 # Education to show in About widget